 The practicum component of the Master’s degree in Student Affairs Administration is designed to give students the opportunity to relate and apply theory to practice and to practice professional behavior in a work setting.

 Every student must complete two distinct placements, each of which is typically 10-12 hours/week for a semester or an equivalent experience during summer, for a total of 300 hours.
 The practicum experience is a valuable component of the MSU degree, representing significant career exploration, invaluable professional experience, and frequent entrees into employment, either as a graduate assistant or as full-time employee.

 The SAA program relies on the generosity of our many practicum supervisors and the quality performance of our students to sustain this essential component of the degree program.

 Responsible Conduct of Research

-Michigan State University requires all graduate students be trained in the responsible conduct of research as part of their educational experience.
-All HALE M.A. students are required to complete three (3) hours of training to include the following topics: human research protection program, conflict of interest, authorship issues and data issues, and additional discussion of issues related to Responsible Conduct of Education Research.
-These topics are covered through EAD 840, a required course in the HALE program.
-Faculty should indicate on the course syllabus the RCR requirements met through the course.
+Michigan State University requires that all graduate students be trained in the responsible conduct of research as part of their educational experience.
+All SAA M.A. students are required to complete three hours of training to include the following topics: human research protection program, conflict of interest, authorship issues and data issues, and additional discussion of issues related to Responsible Conduct of Education Research.
+These topics are covered through the EAD 889, a required course in the SAA curriculum.
+Faculty should indicate on the course syllabus the RCE requirements met through the course.

 To support the Responsible Conduct of Research training requirements, the following resources are available.
-Students should consult with their academic advisor and/or research supervisor to determine the appropriate training topics.
+Students should consult with their academic adviser and/or research supervisor to determine the appropriate training topics.